Qbiwan/fastpages/_posts/2022-05-29-mamba-install.md

     user2022@ubuntu:~$ mv miniconda miniconda.old
     ```

-## 3 No ipython and jupyter installed in your system Python
+## 3 No ipython and jupyter installed in your System Python

 - Ideally, there should be no **ipython** and **jupyter** in your system Python.
 Running the command `ipython` and `jupyter` should give you error messages that both of them can't be found.